Keith McHenry: Activism

 While at Boston University, McHenry became active with Clamshell Alliance, making several trips to Seabrook, New Hampshire to protest nuclear power.
 He began to organize actions in cities on the east coast of the United States against nuclear arms and war, while promoting alternative energy and organic gardening.
 In 1980, he and others started the first Food Not Bombs chapter in Cambridge, Massachusetts.
-The group provided entertainment and vegetarian meals in Harvard Square and the Boston Commons after making deliveries of uncooked food to most of the housing projects and shelters in the area.
+The group provided entertainment and vegetarian meals in Harvard Square and the Boston Common after making deliveries of uncooked food to most of the housing projects and shelters in the area.

 In 1988, McHenry moved to San Francisco, where he started a second Food Not Bombs group.
 He was one of nine volunteers arrested for sharing food and literature at Golden Gate Park on August 15, 1988.
 In the following years, Keith was arrested over 100 times for serving free food in city parks; he spent over 500 nights in jail.
 He faced 25 years to life in prison under the California Three Strikes Law, but in 1995, Amnesty International and the United Nations Human Rights Commission brought about his release.

 He has started Food Not Bombs groups around the world.
 He gave up his graphics design career to pursue FNB.
 In 2005, he helped coordinate food relief as well as shipments of clothing and other supplies to the survivors of Hurricane Katrina.
 In 2012, he founded the Food Not Bombs Free Skool, which teaches a summer course covering social issues, community organizing, nonviolent social change, cultural events, and sustainable agriculture.